 For many years, infrastructure improvements have been a high priority for Beaumont residents and Mayor Ames working with the City Council and City staff responded with a host of major street improvements all over town including Calder Avenue, Fannin Street, Seventh Street, Northwest Parkway, Magnolia and Washington Boulevard to name a few.

 Under her watch, progress continues in making the downtown district and every corner of the city cleaner and more attractive.
 New brick sidewalks, decorative lighting, extensive landscaping and a concerted effort to fight litter, high weeds and graffiti continue to result in more welcoming streets and common areas.
 The city’s parks are continually upgraded, and features such as a dog park within Ida Reed Park, the Gulf Terrace Hike and Bike Trail and the newest hike and bike trail along Folsom Street have been welcome and popular additions.

-There is one project that she is especially proud, The Event Centre on Crockett Street and MLK.
-The adjacent Lakeside Center and Event Centre is currently under construction.
+There is one project that she is especially proud, The Event Centre and adjacent Lakeside Center on Crockett Street and MLK.
 In addition, within her last eleven years as Mayor, Beaumont has seen multiple new Neighborhood Community Centers, Fire Stations, Libraries and a new Public Health Facility on College Street and a new Amtrak station that includes a new police sub-station.